In new Windows Client, the main process is ClientShell.exe. When Windows Client crashes, need to collect the crash information on the process.

 - Type 'g' to continue.
 The command line field will show '*BUSY* Debuggee is running…'.

 - If the Windows Client/Server Agent crashes, it will crash in WinDbg.
-You’ll see the command line is ready to take command, to analyze the crash.
+Windbg will no longer show '*BUSY*'.
+The command line is ready to take command, to analyze the crash.

 - If you are running 64-bit Windbg, run '!wow64exts.sw' first